Harris accepts Biden's apology in SC over segregationist comment that stirred up 2020 race

 "We are a nation founded on noble ideals … those words we spoke in 1776 that we are all equal and should be treated that way… we are also clear eyed.
 We’ve not yet reached those ideas but we fight to get there," Harris told a gathering at Jerusalem Baptist Church in Hartsville.
 "So this fight before us is a fight born out of optimism.
 Out of knowing what can be, unburdened by what has been.
 The fight is not only for the soul of our country but a fight born out of love of country and this is a fight we will win."

-Later Sunday in his third trip to the state since entering the race, Biden will attend a presidential town hall series hosted by state Sen. Marlon Kimpson in Charleston.

-Biden's apology Saturday came after stumbling in the debate and receiving several calls to apologize from 2020 foes.
-The controversy has helped Harris become the second choice among voters nationwide behind the former vice president, according to polling averages compiled by Real Clear Politics.
+The debate tussle has helped Harris become the second choice among voters nationwide behind the former vice president, according to polling averages compiled by Real Clear Politics.

 In South Carolina, however, Biden remains the top choice.